 |The Timeless Traditionalist - Wedding and Ceremony Officiation by Karen D. Hill

-It is important that you verify all information with your County Office Of Register Of Deeds before making any wedding or travel plans.
+It is important that you verify all information with the Vance County Office Of Register Of Deeds before making any wedding or travel plans.

 Obtaining A Marriage License

-To obtain a marriage license, both bride and groom must do the following:
+Getting your marriage license in North Carolina: both bride and groom must do the following:

 - Complete a marriage application form.